brokenthorn/mfo-api/README.md

 # output omitted
 ```

-Don't forget to set `MSSQL_*` environment variables before startig the server, otherwise the server will shutdown the first time it tries to connect to the MSSQL server and fails to read these variables.
+Don't forget to set `MSSQL_*` environment variables before starting the server, otherwise the server will shutdown the first time it tries to connect to the MSSQL server and fails to read these variables.

 `HOST` and `PORT` specify the host and port number that the web server will listen on, and are optional.
 Their defaults are the same as above.